 We take your privacy very seriously.
-We will tell you before we collect any personal information from you and we’ll never sell it or share it with anybody else.
-The safe handling of data is the foundation of what we do – so you can rest assured that any personal information you provide to us is in good hands.
+We will tell you before we collect any personal data from you and we’ll never sell it or share it with anybody else.
+The safe handling of data is the foundation of what we do – so you can rest assured that any personal data you provide to us is in good hands.

 About this policy